fierza-dev/dirhunter/README.md

 ## Key Features
 - 🔍 **Fast Search**: Optimized algorithms to accelerate directory searches.
 - 🧰 **Customization Support**: Use your preferred wordlist for more specific results.
-- 📊 **Usage Statistics**: Displays execution time and CPU usage for each process.
 - 🌐 **HTTP/HTTPS Compatibility**: Automatically detects and handles protocols correctly.
 - 🛠️ **Beta & Stable Versions**: Enjoy experimental features in the beta version or the stability of older versions.